Preventive Care

 Sealant

 A sealant is a protective coating that is applied to the chewing surfaces (grooves) and deep anatomy (pits and fissures), typically on the permanent molar teeth.
 This sealant acts as a barrier to food, plaque, and acid, thus protecting these more vulnerable areas of the teeth.
-Our doctors will evaluate your child for their particular risk for cavities in these areas, and whether sealants would be indicated.
+When you come to our office in Brookfield for a preventative dental care visit, our doctors will evaluate your child for their particular risk for cavities in these areas, and whether sealants would be indicated.

 Cariology Visits/ "Starfish" Checks

 Cariology Visits, or “Starfish Checks” as we like to call them at our office, are a dental visit for children that have a need to visit the office more frequently to become acclimated to the dental environment and/or to monitor their dental health/disease more closely.
-These visits are in between the six-month dental checkups recommended for most patients.
+These visits to our Brookfield office are dental checkups in between the six-month recommended time period for most patients.